 Your guide to a better future

-Want to watch the Kansas City Chiefs play the Denver Broncos?
-Here’s everything you need to stream Sunday’s afternoon game on CBS.
+Want to watch the Dallas Cowboys as they play the Green Bay Packers?
+Here’s everything you need to stream Sunday’s 4:25 p.m.
+ET game on Fox.

-The game will be shown on TV in the Denver and Kansas City areas (according to 506 Sports) on services, but there may be cases where you’re blocked because of an internet location glitch or just want an added layer of .
-There’s an option that won’t require you to subscribe to something like or , or searching the internet for a sketchy website: a virtual private network, or .
+The game will be shown on Fox in the Dallas and Green Bay areas, and most of the US (according to 506 Sports) on services, but there may be cases where you’re blocked because of an internet location glitch or just want an added layer of .
+There is an option that doesn’t require subscribing to something like or , or searching the internet for a sketchy website: You can use a virtual private network, or .

 Here’s how you can watch the game from anywhere in the US with a VPN.

-For Week 14 of the NFL season, the Broncos are hosting the Chiefs at 4:05 p.m.
-ET (3:05 p.m.
-CT, 2:05 p.m.
-MT) on CBS.
-The game is set to take place at Empower Field at Mile High, Denver, home of the Broncos.
+For Week 10 of the NFL season, the Packers host the Cowboys at 4:25 p.m.
+ET (3:25 p.m.
+CT/1:25 p.m.
+PT) on Sunday.
+The game is set to take place in Green Bay at Lambeau Field.

 If you find yourself unable to view the game locally due to , you may need a different way to watch the game and that’s where using a VPN can come in handy.
 A VPN is also the best way to stop your ISP from throttling your speeds on game day by encrypting your traffic, plus it’s a great idea for when you’re traveling and find yourself connected to a Wi-Fi network, and you want to add an extra layer of privacy for your devices and logins.